Garlic Parmesan Chicken Tenders Recipe

 With just Five Ingredients and Five Minutes of prep time, these baked Garlic Parmesan Chicken Tenders will be your new easy dinner.
 This is our favorite easy Chicken Tenders Recipe.

-It can be difficult to make simple staples taste good quickly.
-MyBaked Garlic Parmesan Chicken Tenders Recipe does just that.
-With a five minute prep time, you can pop them in the oven and help kids with homework, get a couple of chores done, or just sit back and put your tired feet up.
+It can be difficult to make simple ingredients taste good quickly on busy weeknights.
+My Baked Garlic Parmesan Chicken Tenderloins Recipe does just that.
+With a five-minute prep time, you can pop them in the oven and help kids with homework, get a couple of chores done, or sit back and put your tired feet up.

-These healthy baked chicken tenders are also a great kid-friendly option!
-Or if you want some heat in a chicken tenderloin recipe try my Blackened Chicken Tenders!
+These Healthy Baked Chicken Tenders are also a great kid-friendly option!
+Or if you want some heat in a chicken tenderloin recipe, try my Blackened Chicken Tenders!

 How To Make Garlic Parmesan Chicken Tenders

-Fifth Step: If you want the chicken to be golden brown, broil it for 2-3 minutes.
+Optional Step Five: If you want the chicken to be golden brown, broil it for 2-3 minutes.
 This will brown up the cheese.

 Mayo?
 Do I have to use Mayonnaise in Garlic Parmesan Chicken?